mrcmn/mrcmn.github.io/theory_md/workstation-setup-windows.md

     </div>

-## Copy SSH Public Key Content<a href="#copy-ssh-public-key-content" aria-hidden="true"></a>
+## Copy SSH public key content<a href="#copy-ssh-public-key-content" aria-hidden="true"></a>

 You’ve now generated a SSH keypair.
 You'll need to provide the public key content to your source control providor in order to authenticate our workstation.
-It will do this by verifying the private key (held locally) is the "other half" of the pair that the public key belongs to.
-Once authenticated, you can clone a copy of the control repo locally and push new changes to source control without the need for additional authentication.
+It will do this by verifying that the private key (held locally) is the "other half" of the pair that the public key belongs to.
+Once authenticated, you can clone a copy of the Control Repo locally and push new changes to source control without the need for additional authentication.

 1. Navigate to the directory shown in the public key location from the command output and open the `id_rsa.pub` file in Notepad.

     _or_

-    From the same bit bash terminal window, run this command and substitute your own your public key directory location shown in the command output
+    From the same Git bash terminal window, run this command and substitute your own your public key directory location shown in the command output from the previous step:

     ```bash
     cat /c/Users/JoeBloggs/.ssh/id_rsa.pub